 How B2B businesses leverage B2C and D2C models on commercetools

-Companies have traditionally been categorized by the sales model they employ, using descriptives such as B2B (business-to-business), B2C (business-to-consumer) and D2C (direct-to-consumer).
+Traditionally, companies have been categorized by the sales model they employ, such as B2B (business-to-business), B2C (business-to-consumer) and D2C (direct-to-consumer).
 However, as you may have noticed or even experienced first-hand, the reality is that companies are operating differently today.
-In fact, many businesses don’t fit into a single description anymore, and the ones that do are probably considering diversifying.
+In fact, many businesses don’t fit into a single description anymore — and the ones that do are probably considering diversifying.
 After all, it’s clear that a company can be (and sometimes should be) B2B, B2C, B2B2C and D2C.

 Quite a few B2B companies have already discovered the benefits of diversifying, with many of them eagerly exploring opportunities and flirting with B2C and D2C strategies.